 AMREF Health Africa

-AMREF (the African Medical and REsearch Foundation) has been the College Charity for nearly 40 years.
+AMREF Health Africa has been the College's community Charity for nearly 40 years.

 The Wolfson AMREF Group is informal and friendly, and does not require a great commitment.
 If you are interested, then please come along to one of their meetings.
 Meetings are held at 1.30pm on Tuesday of Week 1 each term.
 Or contact Dr Mark Pottle at Wolfson College, Oxford, or Jan Scriven for more info.